+\resizebox{0.5\linewidth}{!}{ } {\textbf{Acquiring New Words on EPIC-Kitchens:} We test our model's ability to acquire new words at test time by pointing.
+The difficulty of this task varies with the number of distractor examples in the reference set.
+We show \textbf{top-$\mathbf{1}$ accuracy} results on both 1:1 and 2:1 ratios of distractors to positives.
+The rightmost column shows computational cost of the attention variant used.} \end{SCtable}

-We also breakdown performance of our model by removing different components. \textbf{Tgt-to-ref attn}, \textbf{Via-vision attn}, and \textbf{Full attn} indicate the choice of attention mask; the base one is the isolated attention. \textbf{Input pointing} indicates the choice of pointing to the input encodings in addition to contextual encodings.
+We also compare several different attention mechanisms. \textbf{Tgt-to-ref attention}, \textbf{Via-vision attention}, and \textbf{Full attention} indicate the choice of attention mask; the base one is the \textbf{Isolated attention}. \textbf{Input pointing} indicates the choice of pointing to the input encodings in addition to contextual encodings.
 Unless otherwise noted, EXPERT refers to the variant trained with via-vision attention.